McGrath was the representative for New York’s 5th congressional district and was a Republican. He served from 1981 to 1992.

-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McGrath is shown as a purple triangle. (analysis methodology)
+McGrath is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 McGrath sponsored bills primarily in these issue areas: